emacsmirror/scpaste/README.md

     (setq scpaste-user-name "Technomancy"
           scpaste-user-address "https://technomancy.us/")

-You probably want to set up SSH keys for your destination to avoid having to enter your password once for each paste.
+You must set up SSH keys for your destination with [ssh-agent][4] to avoid having to enter your password once for each paste.
 Also be sure the key of the host referenced in `scpaste-scp-destination` is in your known hosts file--scpaste will not prompt you to add it but will simply hang.